L33TSP3AK/Onboarding/README.md

-# Telegram Onboarding Kit
+# L33TSP3AK HUB On-boarding

-[Telegram Onboarding Kit](https://github.com/Easterok/telegram-onboarding-kit) is a simple-to-use tool for crafting **onboardings** and **paywalls** for Telegram Bots.
+https://github.com/L33TSP3AK/Onboarding is a simple-to-use tool for crafting **onboardings** and **paywalls** for Telegram Bots.
 You can create pretty onboardings with minimal adjustments to our presets or easily create your own custom flows with our web components – thanks to **Telegram Mini Apps**.

 But why do you need it?
 Because onboarding/paywall is a **must-have attribute** of any mobile app – it offers a bright product presentation and seamless payment process.
 We believe Telegram Mini Apps will be used by millions of users in the future and this kit will help developers to turn their apps into real products!